ctigeek/InvokeQueryPowershellModule/README.md

 VERBOSE: Complete...
 VERBOSE: Processed 1 queries in 11 milliseconds.
 ```
-Not only did it state that it was using "localhost", but it gives you the full connection string it will use to connect to the database.
-You can actually pass in the full connection string using the `ConnectionString` parameter if you need to use special db properties.
+Not only did it state that it was using `localhost`, but it gives you the full connection string it will use to connect to the database.
+You can actually pass in a full connection string using the `ConnectionString` parameter if you need to use special db properties.
 You may also notice that this time we piped in the `$sql` variable instead of passing it as a parameter.
 We'll see how to make good use of that feature in a bit.

-#### Scalar queries
+### Scalar queries
 Need a single value?
 No problem.
 Use the `Scalar` switch.
 It will return a single value.
 ```
 PS C:\windows\system32> $db = "test"